5 suspected rebels, India soldier killed in Kashmir fighting

 - Lindsey Graham: 'There's a bureaucratic coup going on' at FBI and Justice Department

+On Friday, India called off a planned meeting between its foreign minister and her Pakistani counterpart on the sidelines of the U.N.
+General Assembly session in New York this month, aggravating tensions and leading to a war of words between the longtime rivals.
+India said its decision to pull out of the meeting, which had been announced just a day earlier, followed the killing of an Indian border guard and three policemen in Kashmir and Pakistan’s glorification of insurgents fighting Indian rule in the region.

+Nuclear-armed India and Pakistan claim Kashmir in its entirety and have fought two wars over the Himalayan territory since they gained independence from British colonialism.

 In Indian-controlled Kashmir, rebel groups have been fighting for either independence or a merger with Pakistan since 1989.

+Most Kashmiris support the rebel cause while also participating in civilian street protests against Indian control.
 India accuses Pakistan of arming and training the rebels, which Pakistan denies.

 Nearly 70,000 people have been killed in the uprising and the ensuing Indian military crackdown.